pyroscope/pyrocore/docs/usage-cli-tools.rst

     then deleting).

+.. _rtevent:

 rtevent
 ^^^^^^^

 **Not yet implemented**

-``rtevent`` handles rTorrent events and provides common implementations for them, like completion moving.
+:ref:`cli-usage-rtevent` handles rTorrent events and provides common implementations for them, like completion moving.
 See EventHandling for details on using it.